Different studies led in the Cellular and Molecular Pharmacology lab (FACM).

 In a broader context, our translational research activities include in vivo studies on mice and clinical trials aimed at optimizing antibiotic use (adaptation of their mode of administration or daily dosage) with the aim to increase their efficacy and/or reduce their toxicity (run in collaboration with different hospitals in Belgium), and collection of clinical isolates for which we study antibiotic resistance and try to establish a potential link with the treatment received by the patient.

-Disciplines and applied methodologies involve microbiology, membrane biophysics, biochemistry, analytical chemistry, cellular and molecular biology, molecular and clinical pharmacology.
+Disciplines and applied methodologies involve microbiology, membrane biophysics, biochemistry, bioinformatics, cancer biology, cellular and molecular biology, molecular and clinical pharmacology and more (see in details).